highclassacts/hca_madamnazar/hca_madamnazar/readme.md

 ACKNOWLEDGEMENTS:

-This code was inspired by and is based off of diize_laundring by freddan11 - https://github.com/Diize/diize_moneylaundring
+This code was inspired by and is based off of diize_moneylaundring by freddan11 - https://github.com/Diize/diize_moneylaundring

 https://forum.cfx.re/t/release-free-esx-diize-moneylaundring/4749438